Akhtar-Zarif/undergrad-thesis-extraterrestrial-exploration/README.md.txt

 This project is for academic reference.
 All rights reserved by the authors and AIUB.

 ### Contact
-For any queries regarding this research, please contact the authors through AIUB.
+For any queries regarding this research, please contact the authors.